Scifabric/pybossa/doc/admin.rst

 Dashboard
 =========

-The dashboard allows you to see what's going on in your PyBossa server.
+The dashboard allows you to see what's going on in your PYBOSSA server.

 .. image:: http://i.imgur.com/TmB0dx2.png